 Therefore, know them as mental projections, recognise them as such, and attain liberation from the cycle of birth, suffering and rebirth, the book urges again and again.

-The secret to liberation after death, is to study and internalise the instruction of the Dharma (including the Book of the Great Liberation), and practise Insight Meditation regularly while there is still life in me.
-Study, meditation and living an ethical and a compassionate life, according to the Five Precepts (no lies, no alcohol, no fornication with strange women, no stealing and no hurting or destroying another life) can strengthen and calm the mind so that I am mentally prepared to meet the projected terrors of the bardo after death.
+The secret to liberation after death is to study and internalise the instruction of the Dharma (including The Book of the Great Liberation), and practise Insight Meditation regularly while there is still life in me.
+Study, meditation and living an ethical and a compassionate life, according to the Five Precepts (no lies, no alcohol, no fornication with strange women, no stealing and no hurting or destroying another life) can strengthen and calm the mind to meet the projected terrors of the bardo after death, which are, after all, nothing more than a stuffed lion, the book says.

-Several translations of the Great Liberation are available at Amazon.com.
-I have profited and motivated by an audio-cassette version, read by actor Richard Gere, well-known for his adherence to the Dharma as taught by the great lamas.
+Several translations of The Great Liberation are available for online purchase.
+I have profited and have been motivated by an audio recording, read by actor Richard Gere, well-known for his devotion to the Dharma.

 FLYING vampires, howling werewolves, and even Dracula himself are as scary as what computer graphics artists and technicians can make them.

-So, in the movie, Van Helsing (screened May 2004), with technology and a lot of patience, you can make vampires flap their wings like manta rays by dressing them in blue motion-capture suits and guiding their movement across a blue stage, says Scott Squires, the visual efects supervisor.
+In the movie Van Helsing (screened in May 2004), vampires are dressed in blue motion-capture suits and attached to cable wires to glide them smoothly across a blue stage, says Scott Squires, the visual efects supervisor.

-In a phone interview from his Industrial Light & Magic studio in California, he tells me that from the neck down the vampire's body was all superimposed animated graphics.
+Speaking in a phone interview from his Industrial Light & Magic studio in California, he tells me that from the neck down the vampires body was all superimposed animated graphics.
 The castles, too, were miniatures and the lightnings hand-painted onto the computer.

-Actress Josie Maran "flew" in a motion-capture suit, assisted by a technician.
-An animated graphics vampire body with flapping wings was then attached to her neck.
+Actress Josie Maran flew" in a motion-capture suit, assisted by a technician.
+During post production, an animated vampire body graphics, complete with flapping wings was drawn onto her neck.
 Bottom: Josie the face of Maybelline.

 Josie Maran the vampire queen